Russia profile - Overview

 After Moscow fomented rebellions in eastern Ukraine, the US, EU and other Western states imposed sanctions against businesses and individuals close to President Putin.

 Add to this Syria's increasing military support for the Assad government in Syria's civil war, and some begin to fear the start of a protracted stand-off between West and Russia - and even a new Cold War.

 Russia's recent economic power has lain in its key natural resources - oil and gas.

-The energy giant Gazprom is close to the Russian state and critics say it is little more than a tool used by the Kremlin to bolster control both at home and abroad.
+The energy giant Gazprom is close to the Russian state, and the government uses it to bolster its influence abroad.

 Moscow has more than once reminded the rest of the world of the power it wields as a major energy supplier, most recently in the Ukraine conflict in 2014.